 The Skoah Story

-How a bright idea from a married couple would go on to revolutionize the $15 billion spa industry
+How a bright idea would go on to revolutionize the $15 billion spa industry

 Andrea and Chris Scott weren’t “spa people” before they launched skoah, the brand that would revolutionize the spa industry, in 2001 in Vancouver, Canada.
 Andrea’s interest in skin care stems from a personal experience she had as a teenager, when the lack of good advice and education about what products would be effective led to years of anxiety and insecurity about her own skin.

 “I had really terrible skin when I was younger,” Andrea says.
 “I went to a dermatologist, and I was given a product that actually took layers off of my skin.
 When I look back, all I needed was some really good advice.
 I had no idea what I was doing; I was using really harsh products to basically burn off blemishes.
 I knew nothing about sun damage, and I think a lot of people my age and younger have the same experience.
 So the fact that skoah can offer products that can help people feel better about themselves, that offer real results, is a huge achievement not only for us, but for the entire industry.”

 What the entrepreneurial couple noticed was that while other industries were modernizing, becoming singularly focused on excelling at one service, this wasn’t true of the spa industry.
 They visited dozens of spas to find out exactly how to improve the spa experience, which was often too expensive, intimidating and full of cliche, new-age tropes and decor that didn’t make them want to ever return.